2018 camp (Still to be updated)

 I have had the opportunity to see many aspects of education including home education, mainstream primary and high schools as both a student myself and also as a teacher’s aide.
 I especially loved working with Special Needs children as I found it so rewarding and fulfilling being able to help and guide them.

 I was previously the Program Coordinator for Cataract Scout Park where I was responsible for organising and running school camps.
-This included hiring and training qualified outdoor activity staff, communicating with the organising school teachers to ensure all students are well prepared and looked after.
-Ensuring all our activity standards were safe and up to date, completing risk assessments and writing Standard Operating Procedures for our site.
+This included hiring and training qualified outdoor activity staff, communicating with the organising school teachers to ensure all students are well prepared and looked after and ensuring all our activity standards were safe and up to date, completing risk assessments and writing Standard Operating Procedures for our site.

 My dream for many years now has been to become a paramedic and eventually get into their rescue team, so that will be my next adventure.